Racket-Science/Tennis-Match-Predictions/README.md

 ### Project Goals

+Analizy data from 1999 to 2019  to:

-    Our goal is to make a tennis match predictor that will take in two players and return the predicted winner.
+1. Create machine-learning algorithm to predict the outcome of a tennis match between two players

+2. Learn about what makes Roger Federer one of the top players for the last 20 years by looking at his top rivalries and their match data

 ### Project Description